alberto56/lakaylink/README.md

   Seller google sign into the system from /custom-login page.

-  First he will be the unverified user hence he will see , then this controller will display a list like Continue as buyer, Continue as seller in /home page.
+  First he will be the unverified user hence he will see /home page, then this controller will display a list like Continue as buyer, Continue as seller in /home page.

   ( If the user has many roles, then this controller will display a list like Continue as buyer and continue as seller. )